 Along with factors such as leadership, creating a curious culture and aiming for diversity in the teams, the idea development journey proved to be crucial for the ability to innovate, according to an article in Stanford Social Innovation review.
 Unfortunately few nonprofits have introduced such practices today, but it doesn’t take an overwhelming amount of planning to set up clear pathways and processes for surfacing, testing, and introducing new innovations.

 Regardless where you are in your business journey, you can cultivate your capacity to innovate and design an idea development journey that suits your organization.
-If you need help in setting up your own idea development journey, start by downloading our free templates and join our supportive community for questions, tips and tricks.
-We also offer individual coaching sessions or Booster program to support you on your journey.
+If you need help in setting up your own idea development journey, you are welcome to join Social Innovation Booster's supportive community or join one of our Booster Programs for support.